 Students may grieve any faculty decision or action that affects their progress through the program.
 If the student chooses to grieve, he or she must follow the formal grievance procedures as specified in the College of Education Student Grievance Policy and in the UH Graduate Studies Catalog.

 - UH Student Grievance Policy and Procedures - COE Student Grievance Policy

 Rights and Responsibilities

 Graduate students have many rights and responsibilities.
 These are listed on the Graduate School website.
-The UH Graduate School website is UH Graduate School - University of Houston http://catalog.uh.edu/content.php?catoid=6&navoid=1025.
+The UH Graduate School - University of Houston

 Academic Honesty